cdtpft1/ccminer-arm-port.personal/README.md

+#READ
+This repo is forked from Darktron's ccminer port repo Pool is set to Luckpool's AP Region (ap.luckpool.net:3956) Wallet is set to mine for my own setup convenience (don't forget to change to your wallet if you want to grab this repo)

+Feel free to grab this repo, but don't forget to choose your preferred pool & set your wallet (& worker name) in the config.json

+All credits goes to him and the repos he based on

 # Pre-compiled CCMiner for Termux:
 This is a WIP repo for pre-compiled ccminer binaries with latest Termux(v0.118.0) and latest Clang(v17.0.6).